 Constipation in Adult Dogs

-See your veterinarian right away if your puppy has not defecated in more than two days and if the dog strains, crouches, or cries when trying to defecate.
+See your veterinarian right away if your puppy hasn't defecated in more than two days or if the dog strains, crouches, or whines when it's trying to defecate.
 Your vet will want to rule out urinary tract infection, which may have some of the same symptoms or occur at the same time.
 Laxatives may be helpful, but human medications can be dangerous and should only be given with veterinary approval.
 Veterinary-approved stimulant laxatives are available, but shouldn't be overused or they may interfere with normal colon function.

-Your veterinarian may prescribe enemas or suppositories; ask for a demonstration before attempting to administer these treatments yourself or you risk injuring the puppy.
-Many times, evacuating the colon requires a veterinarian's help and often the puppy must be sedated.
-Your dog’s pain could translate into snaps or bites at you when you’re only trying to help.
+Your veterinarian may prescribe enemas or suppositories; ask for a demonstration on inserting suppositories before attempting to administer them yourself, but leave enemas to the vet or you risk injuring the puppy.
+Many times, evacuating a puppy's colon requires a veterinarian's help, and often the puppy must be sedated.
+At home, your dog’s pain could translate into snaps or bites even though you’re only trying to help.

 How to Prevent Constipation

-While constipation is not completely preventable, there are a number of things you can do to help prevent it occurring in your puppy.
+While constipation is not completely preventable, there are a number of things you can do to help prevent it from occurring in your puppy.
 Maintaining a fiber-rich diet, providing ample water, and a lot of exercise throughout the day can help regulate digestion.
 Make sure your puppy is properly groomed (especially long-haired breeds).
-If you notice any constipation or strained stools, take action right away to prevent constipation from getting worse.
+If you notice any constipation or straining, take action right away to prevent constipation from getting worse.